 Pardons do not erase the conviction, but they may help to mitigate the consequences of having a criminal record, such as difficulty finding employment or housing.
 On the other hand, expungements are a legal process that actually removes the conviction from an individual’s criminal record.
 In order to qualify for an expungement, the individual must typically meet certain eligibility requirements, such as completing their sentence and demonstrating that they have been rehabilitated.
 Expungements are intended to clear an individual’s record and allow them to move on with their lives without the burden of a criminal conviction.

 It is crucial to hire an attorney who has experience in this field, as there are a variety of laws that dictate the types of charges that are eligible for expungement and who can have these convictions removed from their record.
-Since it is vital to ensure one’s livelihood by maintaining a clean record, the Los Angeles expungement lawyers at Stein and Marcus Law focus our attention on our clients’ interests and seek solutions that provide for the best future.
+Since it is vital to ensure one’s livelihood by maintaining a clean record, the Los Angeles expungement lawyer at Tabibnia Law Firm focus on clients’ interests and seek solutions that provide for the best future.

 Who Is Eligible for Expungement in California?